Coronavirus digest: US to reopen Canada land border from November | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The United States plans to reopen its land border with Canada for those who are fully vaccinated.
-The frontier has been closed for 19 months.
+The United States plans to reopen its land borders with Canada and Mexico for those who are fully vaccinated.
+The frontiers have been closed for 19 months.
 Follow DW for the latest.

 The United States is set to reopen its land borders to fully vaccinated travelers from Canada in early November, lawmakers have announced.